AdobeDocs/advertising.en/help/search-social-commerce/glossary.md

 **minimum bid:** 1) The minimum amount to pay per impression or per 1000 impressions.
 2) For search keywords, the minimum bid required for a given keyword based on its quality score.
 The minimum bid is usually the least amount you can pay per click in order for your keyword to show ads.

-**model accuracy:** (Advertisers with portfolios) The percentage of accuracy of the cost models and revenue models that are used for optimizing bids, budgets, and targets for a portfolio.
+**model accuracy:** (Advertisers with portfolios) The percentage of accuracy of the cost models and revenue models that are used for optimizing bids, campaign budgets, and bid strategy targets for a portfolio.
 See "cost model," "cost accuracy," "revenue model," and "revenue accuracy."
 [Model accuracy reports](/help/search-social-commerce/reports/management/model-accuracy/model-accuracy-report-about.md) indicate the accuracy of the cost and revenue models.

 ## O-P {#o-p}